A Foodcentric Life

 Notes

-Herbs de Provence substitution: You can substitute other dried herbs blends, such as Italian blend or just use dried thyme, oregano and a little rosemary.
-Use what you have, but try the Herbs de Provence sometime. it's delicious.
+For south-of-France flavor, use Herbs de Provence.
+It's a flavorful, traditional herb blend in France.
+You can substitute other dried herbs blends, such as Italian blend or just use dried thyme, oregano and a little rosemary.
+Use what you have, but try the Herbs de Provence sometime.
+It's delicious.
+For the recipe, use 1 ½ teaspoons.

 Nutrition